jonaaix/eloquent-translatable/docs/docs/85-spatie-compatibility.md

 To bridge this gap, you can use the `spatieReadable` property on your model.
 When you list a translatable attribute in this array, its read behavior changes to match Spatie's.

-### How It Works

 -   **Default Behavior**: `$model->name` returns a `string`.
 -   **Spatie Read Mode**: If `name` is in `$spatieReadable`, `$model->name` returns an `array` of all translations.

 ### Example Implementation

-To enable Spatie Read Mode for the `description` attribute, simply add it to the `$spatieReadable` array in your model.

 ```php
 use Illuminate\Database\Eloquent\Model;